siddinc/monocular_depth_estimation/README.md

   eprint    = 1812.11941
 }

-##Also, accompanied with minor changes in the architecture of their model.
+## Also, made some minor changes in their model architecture.